The Senate met at 1:30 p.m., the Speaker in the chair.

 The Dutch people are in mourning too.
 He called us his brothers.
-We will always call him our hero.
+We will always consider him a hero.
 We will always remember him.

 She reminded listeners that thanks to the bravery of Colonel Forbes and his men, thousands of Dutch people were saved in the fall of 1944.

 He made a tremendous contribution to the liberation of Holland.
-He helped to prevent the Germans from breaking the dikes and flooding vast tracts of land.
-Thousands of people could have drowned.
+He fought to prevent the retreating Germans from destroying dikes and flooding vast tracts of land.
+If they had been successful, thousands of civilians would have drowned.

 She also said that every year, her country remembers the contribution of young Canadians to the liberation of her country.
 And she went on to say:

-Colonel Forbes' is a household name in my country.
-Students in elementary school history classes learn that he risked his life to free us.
+Colonel Forbes is a well-known name in my country...
+Students in our primary schools are taught that he risked his life to free us.

 Sixty-five years later, we still remember.